xiaotanker/Bandit/README.md

 If P's wealth ever reaches 0 or if the 100*s pulls are done, the game stops.

+### game description update at 10/23

+The player may stop playing at any time before 100* s pulls and keep the tokens P still has at that time.

+player(gambler) may stop playing by sendMove with {bet} = 0.

 ## build and start the server
 require java version 11 later, maven 3
 ```bash